dig-eg-gaz/hugo-site/old-site-resources/posts/2016/f16-analysis-wills/index.md

 ---
-layout: page
-title: Global Diplomatic Influence on Egypt
+title: "Global Diplomatic Influence on Egypt"
-author: LoganWills
-permalink: /analysis/2016/wills-analysis
-header:
-  image_fullwidth: front-page.jpg
+authors: [LoganWills]

 ---
 The *Egyptian Gazette* was a popular newspaper company that first published its one of a